Skip to content

 Experiences you can have:

 The most delicious way to experience Portugal is a tasting tour of Lisbon with an expert guide.
-Sample delicacies like pastel de nata as an expert guide leads you through the Chiado shopping district and the riverfront Praça do Comércio neighborhood.
+Sample delicacies like pastel de nata as an expert guide leads you through the Chiado shopping district and the riverfront Praça do Comércio neighbourhood.

 Portugal is also home to some of the continent’s oldest protected vineyards, and you can explore the renowned wine estates — called quintas — on a daylong cruise along the Douro River.
 Or you could take a guided tour of the city of Porto, ending with a tasting of the city’s eponymous wine.